gabriel-sisjr/Coordix/docs/core/performance.md

 ## Performance Optimizations

+Coordix uses a centralized handler execution registry (`IHandlerExecutor`) that implements several performance optimizations:

 ### 1. Cached MethodInfo

-Coordix caches the `MethodInfo` for the `Handle` method of each handler type using a `ConcurrentDictionary`.
+The handler executor caches the `MethodInfo` for the `Handle` method of each handler type using a `ConcurrentDictionary`.
 This means reflection is performed only once per handler type, not on every invocation.

 ```csharp
 // First call: Reflection is performed and cached